Car finance & how it works

 I’ve never had finance before – will I be accepted?

-The offer of finance is based on individual circumstances, so we can’t tell you in this article what will lead to you being accepted.
+The offer of finance is based on individual circumstances, so we can’t tell you in this article whether you will be accepted.
 If you’re looking for a new car, then the best thing to do is work out an affordable monthly repayment amount based on your income and monthly outgoings, then search around for a plan that suits you.
 It may be tempting to stretch yourself to get a ‘better’ car, but please don’t forget that if you don’t pay each month then your car may be repossessed and you could end up with a default on your credit score.
 This can lead to further complications for years to come, so is having a slightly more exciting car that you can’t actually afford worth the risk?
 We don’t think so!

 You can browse the sorts of cars that are available at Marmalade based on your age (finance is only available if you are aged 18 or over) and location, then do a full application to check whether you’re likely to be accepted for finance.
 Don't worry if you're not eligible for finance, an application can be made by a parent or guardian!